top of page

 He didn’t answer, and that was answer enough.

 Allegra’s voice softened, though her eyes did not.
 “You were already running companies at that age.
 At 21, I was hosting diplomats.
 And she’s… writing poems.”
-She flipped another page, inwardly noting what events were relevant to her circuit, and how all the public news was entirely cooked up.
+She flipped another page, inwardly noting what events were relevant to her circuit, and how all of it was entirely cooked up.
 “She’s barely begun to know the world… barely begun to understand the cost of anything,” she mumbled that last part.

 He didn’t rise to it.
 “She’s clever.
 And not the kind of clever that wants to be seen.
 The kind that listens.”